kbalacha/pcf-blue-green-deployments/README.md

 The play command will take the following parameters:

 pcf_api_endpoint - PCF Apps Manager endpoint (eg) api.dev.kbalacha.com

-space - Space within the foundation to deploy to. (eg) Dev, Test artifact_location - Location of deployable jar/war in artifactory/nexus.
-It is downloaded to /var/tmp app_name - Name of application branch_name - Name of branch to check out manifest.yml from.
+space - Space within the foundation to deploy to. (eg) Dev, Test

+artifact_location - Location of deployable jar/war in artifactory/nexus.
+It is downloaded to /var/tmp

+app_name - Name of application

+branch_name - Name of branch to check out manifest.yml from.
 Mostly this is master for prod, develop for non prod.
 The play is configured to check out from a gitlab location.
-It constructs the full path of git location using app name blue_green_route - The blue green route to take.
+It constructs the full path of git location using app name

+blue_green_route - The blue green route to take.
 Scroll down for more information on routes.
-By default route 2 is chosen.
+By default route 2 is chosen

 Sample ansible playbook exection command: